 Postgraduate Research Student

-Filip is a first year PhD student under the supervision of Dr. Adrian Baule.
+Filip is a second year PhD student under the supervision of Dr. Adrian Baule.
 He is a member of the Dynamical Systems and Statistical Physics group at Queen Mary.
 His current research is on analysing Langevin equations driven by non-Markovian and non-Gaussian noise.

 Before joining Queen Mary, Filip obtained his Bachelor of Science degree from McGill University, where he graduated with a double major in Biology and Mathematics.
 His concentrations were respectively human cancer genetics and dynamical systems.